Taxation in the Republic of Ireland: VAT rates

 VAT rates range from 0% on books, children's clothing and educational services and items, to 23% on the majority of goods.
 The 13.5% rate applies to many labour-intensive services as well as to restaurant meals, hot takeaway food, and bakery products.
 A 4.8% rate applies to supply of livestock and greyhounds.
 A 5.4% "flat rate addition" applies to the agricultural sector, although this is not strictly VAT – it is charged by farmers not registered for VAT to compensate them for VAT which they must pay to their suppliers.
 The flat rate addition is not paid away to the Revenue.

 Traders collecting VAT can deduct the VAT incurred on their purchases from their VAT liability, and where the VAT paid exceeds VAT received, can claim a refund.
 The VAT period is normally two calendar months (other filing periodicity, such as four-monthly, and semi-annual also apply in certain circumstances).

 A VAT return is made on the 19th day of the following the end of the period.
-However, if a persons submits the return on the website, i.e. ROS ("Revenue Online Service"), and also performs payment via ROS, then the due date is extended to the 23rd day following the end of the period.
+However, if a person submits the return on the website, i.e. ROS ("Revenue Online Service"), and also performs payment via ROS, then the due date is extended to the 23rd day following the end of the period.

 Once a year a detailed breakdown of VAT returns must be prepared by traders and submitted to the government – traders may choose their own date for this.
 Traders with low VAT liabilities may opt for six-monthly or four-monthly payments instead of the standard bi-monthly one, and traders who are generally in the position of claiming repayments of VAT rather than making payments may make monthly returns.